aquasecurity/vuln-list-update/CONTRIBUTING.md

-Thank you for taking interest in contributing to Trivy !
+Thank you for taking interest in contributing to vuln-list-update !

 ## Issues
 - Feel free to open issues for any reason as long as you make it clear if this issue is about a bug/feature/hunter/question/comment.